Can a Wedding Officiant Customize My Ceremony?

 How can I customize my ceremony with the help of a wedding officiant?

 It is common for an officiant to ask you a series of questions in order to learn more about you and your future husband or wife.
 Your officiant may ask questions regarding your beliefs, relationship dynamics, and individual personalities.
-An officiant may offer to send you a copy of the ceremony draft for final suggestions and receive edits from you and your partner, in an effort to meet your expectations.
+An officiant may offer to send you a copy of the custom wedding ceremony draft for final suggestions and receive edits from you and your partner, in an effort to meet your expectations.

 What if my fiance and myself are not of the same religious faith?